 Following a divorce or separation you may no longer want to be known by your previous name.
 There may be many circumstances in which you may want to change the surname of your children.
-Mooney Everett Solicitors provides advice on all aspects of family law from offices in Ormskirk and Liverpool city centre.
+Mooney Everett Solicitors provides advice on all aspects of family law from our offices in Ormskirk.

 Changing your own name is a relatively straightforward process.
 You can simply start using the new name that you want to be known by, but you may need official evidence that you have changed your name to get your passport or driving licence changed.